apache/nuttx/configs/sama5d4-ek/README.txt

        a.
 The NxWM provides a graphics-based terminals (called NxConsoles);
           The console command line is still available within NxConsole windows once NxWM is up and running.
-The console input is still via stdin (the host terminal window), but console output will go to the NxConsole terminal.
+The console input (stdin) is provided via a USB HID keyboard, but console output will go to the NxConsole terminal.
+See below for more information about the USB HID keyboard input,

-          NOTES:

-          i)  Later I plan to integrate a USB keyboard so that the console input will come from a keyboard attached to the SAMA5D4-EK.
-          ii) It would also not be a difficult task to add a serial console as part of the NxWM console.
-That is an option if a serial console is really necessary but is not currently planned.

-       b.
-Telnet NSH sessions are still supported and this is, in general, the convenient way to access the shell (and RAMLOG).
+|      b.
+Telnet NSH sessions are still supported and this is, in general,
+          the convenient way to access the shell (and RAMLOG).

        As with the NSH configuration, debug output will still go to the